 A lot of our customers want to move aggressively to the cloud — it makes sense for them to move away from owning assets and toward a predictable OpEx model.
 But not everything can or should be moved to the cloud and cloud migration is more complicated than it sounds.

-One of our clients in the media industry, for example, spent a lot of time researching and preparing what it believed would be the cost to subscribe to Office 365 company-wide and move its file system to Amazon Web Services (AWS) cloud storage.
-The company had a massive amount of data, including video, and their calculations severely underestimated what it would take to store the data in the cloud and access it for editing and other purposes.
+For example, one of our clients in the media industry spent a lot of time researching and preparing what it believed would be the cost to subscribe to Office 365 company-wide and move its file system to Amazon Web Services (AWS) cloud storage.
+The company had a massive amount of data, including video, yet their calculations severely underestimated what it would take to store the data in the cloud and access it for editing and other purposes.

 In reality, our client would have needed 100 times its existing internet capacity to make cloud storage function for their needs.
 Without the added capacity, they wouldn’t get nearly the same functionality they were getting from their on-premises solution, which would slow down production and hurt employee morale.